OSU Linguistics LogoOSU Linguistics Logo

 The Ohio State University

-My main areas of specialization within linguistics are formal semantics and pragmatics and the dynamic interaction between semantic content and context in the course of interpretation.
+My main areas of specialization within linguistics are formal semantics and pragmatics, especially the dynamic interaction between semantic content and context in the course of interpretation.
 Within these fields, my principal research interests are:

 • Anaphora, definiteness, and specificity.
 Indexicals and proper names.